Caeldeth/loures/History/README.md

 # Aisling History

-Read about Temuair’s rich history and culture.
+Read about Temuair’s rich history and culture - a great way to understand the significance of current events.

 Most of these works have been edited to conform to the Library’s display formats.
 Where possible, a link to the original work has been included.

 _Works with a octagram displayed next to them represent some of the greatest treasures of Temuair._

+_Works with a question mark displayed next to them have been lost to time, and are merely placeholders.
+If you have these works, by all means, get in touch with us._

 |       Author       |                                                               Work                                                               |